kilpkonn/msc-thesis/main.typ

 Whilst we usually try to avoid creating values out of the blue we make an exception here.
 The rationale of making types we generate depend on types we have in scope is that usually the programmer writes the code that depends on inputs or previous values.
 Suggesting something else can be considered distracting.
-However we find these values to be common enough to also suggest them.
+However, we find these values to be common enough to also suggest them.
-Another reson is that we experienced our algorithm "cheating" around depending on values anyway.
+Another reason is that we experienced our algorithm "cheating" around depending on values anyway.
 It constructed expressions like `None.is_none()`, `None.is_some()` for `true`/`false` which are valid but all most never what the user wants.
 For unit types it uses any function that has "no return type" meaning it returns unit type.
-There is all most always at least one that cind of function in scope but suggesting it is wrong more often than suggesting `()`.
+There is all most always at least one that find of function in scope but suggesting it is wrong more often than suggesting `()`.

 ==== Tactic "type constructor"